fieldtrip/website/example/irasa.md

     %   addpath <path to fieldtrip home directory>
     %   ft_defaults
     %
-    % From Stolk et al., Electrocorticographic dissociation of alpha and
+    % From Stolk et al., eLife 2019 Electrocorticographic dissociation of
-    % beta rhythmic activity in the human sensorimotor system
+    % alpha and beta rhythmic activity in the human sensorimotor system
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%